anthumchris/fetch-stream-audio/README.md

 Development will occur in the following phases:

 1. **WAV Streaming** &nbsp; ✅ *complete*<br>WAV files are streamed and decoded by a Web Worker.
-Chunks are scheduled into a read boffer before sending to encoder to ensure decoder receives complete, decodable chunks.
+Chunks are scheduled into a read buffer before sending to encoder to ensure decoder receives complete, decodable chunks.
 JavaScript (not WebAssembly) is used for decoding.
-1. **Opus Streaming** &nbsp; 😶 *incomplete*<br>WebAssembly will be used to decode [Opus](http://opus-codec.org/) files.
+1. **Opus Streaming** &nbsp; 😶 *incomplete*<br>WebAssembly [`opus-stream-decoder`](https://github.com/AnthumChris/opus-stream-decoder) will be used to decode [Opus](http://opus-codec.org/) files.
 This would simulate a real-world use case of streaming compressed audio over the web.
 (MP3 is old and outdated for those of us who grew up with WinPlay3.
-Opus is the new gold standard).
+Opus is the new gold standard).  [`opus-stream-decoder`](https://github.com/AnthumChris/opus-stream-decoder) is now production-ready but has not yet been integrated into this repo.

 # Back-End Server